-Frontend and backend work is all about applying the design that we developed.
+Frontend and backend work during Magento to Magento migration is all about applying the design that we developed.
 Then you iron out the compatibility bugs, optimize old extensions, or develop new ones.

 Even though it’s the longest milestone of all, it’s hard to measure its length precisely.
 The time you’ll need to implement all frontend and backend changes is individual for every case.
 The longest migrations can last 8-9 months, sometimes more.